 NSO is mandatory and students who do not attend face-to-face or online will receive a hold on their account, which will prevent future registration.
-Online NSO can be accessed online through the MTCC website at www.mcdowelltech.edu/nso/ .
-For additional questions, please email jbpadgett89@go.mcdowelltech.edu or call 828-652-0631.
+Online NSO can be accessed online through the MTCC website.

 Health Services

 The College does not have a health clinic to provide hospitalization or emergency services.
 The physical location of the College campus is easily accessible to hospital facilities in both Marion and Morganton.
 In the event of an emergency, EMS ambulances are available on a 24-hour schedule; phone 911.
 First-aid supplies are available in all shop areas and in each campus building.